After failure of first-line VEGFR-TKIs sunitinib or sorafenib in aRCC, look to

 AFINITOR is contraindicated in patients with hypersensitivity to everolimus, to other rapamycin derivatives, or to any of the excipients.

 - Noninfectious pneumonitis was reported in up to 19% of patients treated with AFINITOR.
 The incidence of Common Terminology Criteria (CTC) grade 3 and 4 noninfectious pneumonitis was up to 4.0% and up to 0.2%, respectively.
 Fatal outcomes have been observed

-- If symptoms are moderate, patients should be managed with dose interruption until symptoms improve
+- If symptoms are moderate, consider interrupting therapy until symptoms improve

 - The development of pneumonitis has been reported even at a reduced dose

-- Some of these infections have been severe (eg, leading to respiratory or hepatic failure) or fatal
+- Some of these infections have been severe (eg, leading to sepsis, respiratory failure, or hepatic failure) or fatal

 - Physicians and patients should be aware of the increased risk of infection with AFINITOR

 - Treatment of preexisting invasive fungal infections should be completed prior to starting treatment with AFINITOR

 - Be vigilant for signs and symptoms of infection and institute appropriate treatment promptly; interruption or discontinuation of AFINITOR should be considered

 - Discontinue AFINITOR if invasive systemic fungal infection is diagnosed and institute appropriate antifungal treatment